 This is Ian Cheng’s digital simulation of a creature that is composed of what one could call six different algorithmic consciousnesses, where he plays with the possibility of simulating sentience and kind of uses our natural tendency for empathy and projection of sympathy onto small creatures to encourage us to interact with BOB because this is a creature who will be shaped by its interactions with us.

 Exactly, BOB is the algorithmic Tamagotchi whose evolution is dependent on the quality interaction it has with visitors.
 He’s always in a state of formation, constantly being reshaped.

 Yeah, he will.
 If you’re lucky and he responds to your cooing and donations through the app, which is called The Shrine, he may appear on your app and actually leave the show and come to you.
 But his actions are unpredictable.
 Ian has invested him with what he calls a Congress of Demons, which are different drives that compete with one another.

 Christopher Kulendran Thomas’s piece Being Human is the next gallery, right?

-It’s a film/video installation, in collaboration with Annika Kuhlmann, that really unpacks the philosophical foundations and ideological legacies of humanism to examine the validity of our understanding of the human as an Enlightenment construct, set against the newly prosperous Sri Lanka (where his family is from) with a booming art market.
-It looks at the intersection, really the complicity, of global politics, the phenomenon of an international art market and AI, as well as an international sort of technology that is being disseminated as part of a hegemonic system that has informed the formation of this new society in Sri Lanka.
+It’s a film/video installation, created in collaboration with Annika Kuhlmann, that unpacks the philosophical foundations and ideological legacies of humanism to examine the validity of our understanding of the human as an Enlightenment construct, set against the newly prosperous Sri Lanka (his family is Tamil) with a booming art market.
+It looks at the intersection, really the complicity, of global politics, the phenomenon of an international art market and AI, as well as an international type of technology that is being disseminated as part of a hegemonic system that has informed the formation of this new society in Sri Lanka.
 It also uses a deep fake of Taylor Swift, for example, to illustrate how sophisticated AI has become, and to what extent it can emulate or imitate our understanding of humanness by talking about authenticity and creativity.

 Which are the last bastions…